Restructuring and insolvency in Jersey: overview

-Advising Jersey investment company Rockayne on the formation of a new Channel Islands Lines freight service following the cessation of freight service offered by shipping company Huelin Renouf, which went into liquidation.
+Advising Jersey investors on formation of the Channel Islands Lines freight service following the liquidation of the Huelin Renouf shipping company.

 Advising on the first application for appointment of Scottish Administrators over a Jersey Company.

 Professional associations/memberships.
-Member of INSOL; sits on the Executive Committee of ARIES, the Association of Restructuring and Insolvency Experts; Chancery Bar Association.
+Member of INSOL, sits on the INSOL Review editorial committee andthe Executive Committee of ARIES, the Association of Restructuring and Insolvency Experts; Chancery Bar Association.